Are you using qualified appraisals?

 More on appraiser qualification standards can be found on the websites of:

-Cris Drugan, ISA-AM, IPAV[OS] is the Principal of Emerald Art Services, LLC and has been an accredited member of the International Society of Appraisers since 1999 and an in 2013 was accepted as an Overseas Member of the Institute of Professional Auctioneers and Valuers in Ireland.
+Cris Drugan, ISA, MIPAV-OS is the Principal of Emerald Art Services, LLC and has been a member of the International Society of Appraisers since 1999 and an in 2013 was accepted as an Overseas Member of the Institute of Professional Auctioneers and Valuers in Ireland.
 Cris has been a General Manager, Art Restoration Consultant and Technical Director for a national art restoration company as well as a property and fine art claims adjuster for over 18 years.
 Cris holds a Bachelor of Science degree in Criminal Justice from Kent State University and is currently pursuing his Masters of Art, in Art History.
 In addition, Cris is USPAP trained and has attended numerous disaster recovery, restoration, fine art and wine workshops, classes, forums and symposiums.